W8PLZ/Projects/Speaker+DSP/DSP/README.md

 Then I came across the miniDSP package.
 The 2x input, 4x output miniDSP goes for around 275$USD (way too expensive for me).
 Then I looked at the 2x input, 8x output miniDSP board, and that one went for like 400$USD.

-I then found an open source DSP module.
+I then found an open source DSP module (http://www.freedsp.cc/).
 This was awesome!!
 So I looked at the freeDSP Aurora, the 8x in, 8x out, DSP board, but when I made the bill of materials (BOM), it ended up costing around 280$CAD just for parts, with no circuits or connectors.
 Instead, I decided to build 2 of the freeDSP Classic.
 That would give me 8 outputs and I could connect the two right and left inputs on each board.

-I made the BOM from the part list and among Arrow Electronics, Digikey, and Mouser to get the best prices possible, everything ended up costing around 170$CAD.
+I made the BOM from the part list(https://docs.google.com/document/d/1K3joEg4iIRMazfqGLaVoBdybitr4o_KIVZfQ-qeNDzs/edit#heading=h.ihv636) and among Arrow Electronics, Digikey, and Mouser to get the best prices possible, everything ended up costing around 170$CAD.
 This costs almost as much as the active crossover module for Xkitz, but with this DSP module, I can do:

 - Digital crossovers
 - Digital room correction